fnaumenko/bioCC/README.md

 ```-g|--gen <name>```<br>
 Reference genome size file, or reference genome library, or single reference nucleotide sequence.<br>
-Genome library is a directory contained nucleotide sequences for each chromosome in [FASTA]() format.<br>
+Genome library is a directory contained nucleotide sequences for each chromosome in [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format.<br>
-The difference between genome size file and genome library/file is that in the last case all https://en.wikipedia.org/wiki/FASTA_formatthe undefined regions (gaps), will be excluded from correlation process.<br>
+The difference between genome size file and genome library/file is that in the last case all the undefined regions (gaps), will be excluded from correlation process.<br>
 Undefined regions are regions with only ambiguous reference characters ‘N’ in them.<br>
 The minimal length of accounting gaps is managed by ```--gap-len``` option.<br>
 For example, chromosome 1 from mm9 library contains 14 regions, separated by gaps with length more then 400 bps, and 10 regions, separated by gaps with length more then 1000.<br>